Language of God

 The Collins book draws no clear distinction between ADAPTATION (micro-evolution) and ORIGIN (macro-evolution).

 Collins asserts random assembly of molecules may have occurred.
 He tries to torpedo the entropy argument against biogenesis, a fairy-tale that chemistry begat biology vs. the truth that everything degrades (second law of thermodynamics).
 He uses an analogy that ignores the essential elements of purpose-driven order, plus sustainability, and replication (Pg.
 92).
 A molecule bumping into molecules, like people in a crowd, does not infer or confer a relationship, or transfer properties, or create order.
-There is no reason for the new combination to persist, incorporate, amalgamate, congregate, consolidate, or replicate!
+There is no reason for the new combination to persist, incorporate, amalgamate, congregate, conjugate, consolidate, or replicate!

 He allows that God could have created the first DNA, but offers no rationale for why God would have stopped with a few samples, and thus forego the fun of creating diversity.
 He warns against a “God of the Gaps” (Pg 93) but fails to acknowledge the eventual overturning of nearly every contravening 'scientific' presumption, hypothesis, and theory to date.
 Instead of asking, “How did God do this?” materialistic "science" supports vain imaginations (hubristic fairy-tales) that eventually fail.
 Contrast atheistic "scientists" with the greatest physicist & mathematician ever, Sir Isaac Newton. whose 1704 manuscript describes his quest to extract scientific information from the Bible.
 Newton’s Laws of Motion and Gravity have withstood the test of time.
 Perhaps there is a correlation between seeking God and finding truth.